How to Remove Marijuana Mold from your Plants?

 When curing your buds, you should ensure a humidity level of between 55%-62%.
 You will use the hygrometer to measure the relative humidity in your curing jars, and should it exceed the said limits, you’ll use the dehumidifier to lower it.

 In the case of botrytis, the only option you have is to use chemical sprays to combat the mold’s effects.
-You can purchase sprays to rid you grow of bud rot at pretty much any garden store.
+You can purchase sprays to get rid of bud rot, at pretty much any garden store.
 Another thing you can try is moving your infected plants to a warmer area with low humidity.
 This will stop the disease from spreading.

 With powdery mildew, some natural remedies have been tried and tested.
 To combat this mold, add two teaspoons of cider vinegar to one liter of water and spray it over your plants.
 This should do the trick.
 Another method is to mix 60% milk and 40% water and spray them on them, which should also work some magic.